Tagline: Tonight, he either fights for his life or he’ll be running for the rest of it.

 Closer to home, African-Americans are given the typecast treatment in the form of bubbly underling RJ, a BMX-riding, ghetto-blasting rapper who embodies all of the decade’s black stereotypes through a convenient political lens, and like every man of colour in ’80s action cinema the kid with the eternal smile can’t wait to play second fiddle to his bland, white-bread leading man, a role that he immediately takes to with servile enthusiasm.

 And so we are set for the grand finale and the second fleeting appearance of a young Jean-Claude Van Damme, who was deceptively used as the movie’s marquee draw in its quest for commercial dominance.
-In an era of creative fascism, this is classic Cold War propaganda at its most blatant, a mindless production that daubs a French-Canadian in Ruski colours and reaches for the miniature American flags.
+In an era of creative fascism, this is Cold War propaganda at its most blatant, a mindless production that daubs a French-Canadian in Ruski colours and reaches for the miniature American flags.

 All of this may sound a tad offensive, but you would have to be ten years old to have your feathers ruffled by this kind of nonsense.